AnyBody/anybody-tutorial/ForceDependentKinematics/lesson4.rst

 to the model.
 We need the two STL files :download:`simplefemoral.stl <Downloads/simplefemoral.stl>` and :download:`simpletibial.stl <Downloads/simpletibial.stl>`.
-First, we define the femoral head as an AnySurfSTL inside the KneeCenter and add an AnyDrawSurf object inside to also be able to see the geometry:
+First, we define the femoral condyles as an AnySurfSTL inside the KneeCenter and add an AnyDrawSurf object inside to also be able to see the geometry:

 .. code-block:: AnyScriptDoc